nemethconsulting/uw-rhs/docs/tut-update-winloss.md

 4. **NOTE** While it may seem cumbersome to download all resource data and return it just to updata a single field, please review the [Limitations of our `json-server`](xtra-limitations.md) doc to understand and potentially troubleshoot this issue.

-5. As the season progresses, you may want to retrieve the `winLossRatio`s for all teams in the league to calculate standings.
+5. As the season progresses, you may want to retrieve the `winLossRatio` for all teams in the league to calculate standings.
 To do this, refer to our [Retrieve the league's win/loss records](tut-retrieve-wlr.md) tutorial.

 <a id="3"></a>
 ## Update the score using Postman Desktop